 The ImmersiveTouch system consists of specific hardware and high-performance software that offers a unified application programming Interface (API) to maintain both haptics and graphics rendering, 3D audio feedback, and interactive menus and buttons.

-This solution tracks both position and orientation of student’s head to generate an accurate stereoscopic perspective.
-It ensures a considerably realistic graphics from different angles of view.
+This virtual reality solution tracks both the position and orientation of a student’s head to generate an accurate stereoscopic perspective.
+It ensures considerably realistic graphics from different angles of view.